 Kutcher testified and explained how his anti-trafficking work has deeply affected him, both as an advocate and as a parent, shown with his voice cracking throughout his testimony.
 He pleaded for additional funding for the technology, fostering public-private sector relationship, differentiating solutions for sex trafficking and labor trafficking with enforcement and legislation.

-Senator Marco Rubio asked Kutcher what can be done about sites that provide an internet forum for transactional sex when one goes down another comes up.
+Senator Marco Rubio asked Kutcher what can be done about sites that provide an internet forum for sexual transactions; when one goes down, another comes up.
 Kutcher explained that he’s been combating this issue for six years.
 Kutcher explained that it’s just a game of whack-a-mole and that we have to develop better tools in order to prevent other websites from developing.

 Ashton Kutcher’s passion to end modern slavery is incredible, and THORN is a great technological advancement to help with his cause.
 But, there is always more that can be done to help those who had their rights stolen from them.